SMA annual Awards for Excellence 2026

-It’s easy to apply with winners presented with their awards at the SMA conference in Liverpool on 13th and 14th November.
+It’s easy to apply with winners presented with their awards at the SMA AGM in late September.

 Information for making an entry can be found by downloading this document, but here’s a quick overview: